Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 If you have more than one drink within an hour, your BAC will be higher than that of someone who drank only one beverage within the same time frame.

-Also, even if individuals stop drinking alcohol or are unconscious, BAC may not remain as a steady figure or go down.
-Because the body continues to let alcohol pass into the bloodstream, the BAC can rise in response and cause serious health signs or symptoms.
+Even if you stop drinking alcohol or are unconscious, blood alcohol levels may not remain or decrease.
+Because the body continues to let alcohol pass into the bloodstream, the BAC can rise and cause serious health signs or symptoms.

-To figure out someone’s BAC, doctors or law enforcement officials may use a breathalyzer or perform blood tests.
+Doctors or law enforcement officials may use a breathalyzer or perform blood tests to figure out someone’s BAC.
 A breathalyzer is a device that measures the amount of alcohol in the breath.

 Over 3 million people use BetterHelp.
 Their services are: